RonnyMeier/ctsm/README.rst

 CTSM
 ====

+**This is the corrected code for the publication ERL-106754.
+To reproduce the results in ERL-106754 use the** [original code](https://github.com/RonnyMeier/ctsm/tree/ERL-106754.R1).

 The Community Terrestrial Systems Model.

 This includes the Community Land Model (CLM5.0 and CLM4.5) of the Community Earth System Model.